gvwilson/thirdbit/src/fiction/madica/index.md

 "Are you crazy!?
 They'll blow us up!"

+Madica felt the cat tense.
+*Uh oh,* she thought.
+Sure enough,
-Madica felt the cat sigh.
-"Uh oh," she thought.
-She knew what was coming.
-Sure enough, it reached out and dug its claws into his wings.
+it dug its claws into Ike's wings.
 Ike yelped and changed course.

 They raced back over the tundra, chasing their own misshapen shadow.
 "There it is!"
 Laurellen shouted.
 "Wait!
 Where'd it go?"

 Madica craned her neck to look over her friend's shoulder.
-For a moment there was nothing but snow, but then there was the same sparkling rainbow fizz she had seen when the ELF who had captured her had fired its bazooka and the castle was back, the enormous saucer floating over it like a giant's hat.
+For a moment she saw nothing but snow, but then there was the sparkling rainbow fizz she had seen when the ELF who had captured her had fired its bazooka and the castle was back, the enormous saucer floating over it like a giant's hat.

-"Blast!
-They've repaired the invisibilator!
-We have to reach it before it's fully operational!
+"Faster!
 Go faster!"
-The cat dug its claws into Ike once again.
+The cat dug its claws into Ike's wings once again.

+"I'm trying!"
-"I'm trying!" he shouted back frantically.
+he shouted back.
 "But I feel—I feel feel kind of… dizzy…"

-With no more warning than than, his tail jets went *putt!* Their twin flames vanished, and for a moment, all Madica could hear was the wind rushing past her ears as Ike dipped toward the ground that suddenly seemed a very long way below them.
+With no more warning than that his tail jets went *putt!* and their twin flames vanished.
+For a moment all Madica could hear was the wind rushing past her ears as Ike dipped toward the frozen ground below them.

 "Ike!
 Wake up!
 Wake up!"
 Laurellen smacked his fuselage.
 "Ike, please, we need you!"

 "Huh?
 Wha?
 Wha's happ'ing?"

 "Ike, please."
 Laurellen leaned forward and whispered something in his ear.
-Madica suddenly felt out of place, the same way she did when she came into the kitchen and her mother and father were in the middle of kissing each other.
+Madica suddenly felt out of place, the same way she did when she came into the kitchen and her mother and father were kissing each other.

-To her relief, Laurellen only patted him and sat back up.
-"Come on," she said.
+"Come on," Laurellen begged.
 "You can do it.
 I *know* you can do it."

-*Putt!* *Putt!* *Fwoom!* Ike's jets came back to life.
+*Putt!* *Putt!* *Fwoom!*
+Ike's jets came back to life.
 They levelled off again.

-"Almost out of fuel!" the cat said, still stretched out across Ike's back.
-"We *must* get to the super saucer before it disappears!"
+"Almost out of fuel!" the cat said.
+"We *must* get to the saucer before it invisibilates!"

 "What?"
 "The saucer?"
 "Are you *crazy*?"
-Madica, Laurellen, and Ike all spoke at once.
+Madica, Laurellen, and Ike said, speaking over each other.

+"It's the only one in the world big enough stop the asteroid," the cat said firmly.
+"We take it,
-"The saucer," the cat commanded firmly.
-"It's the only one in the world big enough stop the asteroid.
-We take it, we save the world, and then we come back and have a *very* firm discussion with these ELFs about what is and isn't a suitable birthday present for Santa."
+we save the world,
+and then we come back and have a *very* firm discussion with these ELFs about what is and isn't a suitable birthday present for Santa Claws."

-Before Madica could ask what birthdays had to do with anything, Ike gasped, "I'm running out again—for real this time!"
+Before Madica could ask what birthdays had to do with anything, Ike gasped,
+"I'm running out of fuel for real this time!"

 "Just a few more seconds!"
+Laurellen urged.
-Laurellen begged.
-She leaned forward again, hugging him.
-Madica leaned forward too, her face against her best friend's back, as they rocketed toward the giant saucer.
-She closed her eyes, too afraid to look, then took a deep breath and changed her mind.
+She leaned forward again to hug him.
+Madica leaned forward too,
+her face against her best friend's back as they rocketed toward the giant saucer.
+She closed her eyes,
+too afraid to look,
+then forced them open.
 She *wasn't* too afraid to look—she just wasn't, not ever again.

 A dozen rectangular hatches lay flush against the saucer's side, each large enough to swallow Madica's house.
+As Ike's engine sputtered,
-As Ike shot toward it, the one in front of them started to open.
-Slowly, slowly, much too slowly…
+the one in front of them started to open—slowly, slowly, much too slowly…

 "We're going to crash!"
+Ike shouted.
-Ike shouted, and despite her new-found courage, Madica *did* close her eyes.
+Despite her new-found courage Madica *did* close her eyes.
 A moment later they flew straight into the side of the saucer, burst into flames, and were never heard from again.

 </section>